 September – Average Temperature: 24°C to 31°C

-September is a quieter month, in terms of crowds and festivities.
+September is a quieter month in terms of crowds and festivities.
 There are still unpredictable showers and fewer tourists, which means better deals and a more authentic experience.
-However, this month is a transitional time as the island country gears up for sunnier and drier days ahead.
+However, this month marks a transitional time as the island country gears up for sunnier and drier days ahead.
 The climate is pleasant, and being in shoulder season, many tourists find this month ideal for exploring the destination.
-The best places to visit would be the east coast and the hill country, which is bursting with post-monsoon lushness.
+The best places to visit are the east coast and the hill country, which are bursting with post-monsoon lushness.

 October – Average Temperature: 25°C to 31°C